CodeBoy124/htx-cli/README.md

 A cli to convert htx files (components) to regular php.

 ## installation
-run `npm install -g @codeboy124/htx-cli` to install the cli.
+run `npm install -g htx-cli` to install the cli.

 ## cli usage
 You can run `htx init` to create a `htx_config.json` file that you can configure for your liking.